 Result: In this case the applicant would receive a CoR for basic training only as well as the CoRs related to the modules successfully passed in that approved Part-147 organisation.
 The examination for the missing modules may be successfully passed in another approved Part-147 organisation(s) with issuance of the related CoRs thereof.
-The combination of all these CoRs may be sufficient for the competent authority to recognise the training course as successfully “completed” and to grant the maximum credit for the experience (only 2 years needed) for the issue of the license.
+The combination of all these CoRs may be sufficient for the competent authority to recognise the training course as successfully “completed” and to grant the maximum credit for the experience (only 1 or 2 years needed, see case No 1) for the issue of the license.

 Case No 4: The applicant did not attend a Part-147 basic training course but only took examinations in one or more approved Part-147 organisation(s).

 Result: The applicant would receive several CoRs for the successful examination of individual modules from one or more approved Part-147 organisations.
-No credit of experience as per 66.A.30 will be granted (except for skill workers – 3 years).
-Standard 5 years of experience will be required.
+No credit of experience as per 66.A.30 will be granted (except for skill workers – 2 or 3 years).
+Standard 1, 2, 3 or 5 years of experience will be required.

 Further information is given in AMC to Appendix III to Part-147 “Certificates of Recognition referred to in Annex IV (Part-147) – EASA Forms 148 and 149.